AdobeDocs/experience-manager-65.en/help/mobile/getting-started-aem-mobile-on-demand.md

 AEM Mobile is just one pillar that makes up the complete AEM platform.

 Starting a new AEM Mobile app experience requires a cohesion of roles before it is ready for content editing.
-The following roles provide a a starting point for creating a new AEM Mobile application:
+The following roles provide a starting point for creating an AEM Mobile application:

 * **Administrator**
 * **Developer**